 There is something about the power of music.
 When that music is full of Scripture and centers us on the truth of God’s Word, it is even more powerful!
 It reminds us of who we are with respect to God, sets our focus on the right things, and helps us commit truth to memory.

-Get an inexpensive instrument set for your kids and let them make a joyful noise.
+Get a toy instrument set for your kids and let them make a joyful noise.
 Gather everyone together for family worship, where bonds will be forged.
 Whether it’s contemporary praise & worship, traditional hymns, catchy children’s tunes like “Our God Is So Big”, or Scripture memory songs, play them in your home often.

 7. Decorate With Reminders of God’s Promises